 Matthew supports Covid-affected Kiwis to find employment and careers in environmental restoration.
 He works closely with a number of SBN’s restoration project partners to increase their recruitment and operational capabilities whilst simultaneously building relationships with large funders to upscale operations and increase employment opportunities.
 Matt has a Bachelors’ degree in Biodiversity Management and spent years working in the field managing revegetation projects.
 He also spent time working in local government managing conservation programmes, including community education.
 Matt has a permaculture design certificate and spends his spare time ensuring he remains connected to nature in the garden.

 Patricia is our brand and design strategist, in charge of inspiring people to fall in love with our work.
 She’s an insightful designer specialising in brand strategy, emotional design and storytelling.
-Her professional experience includes identity systems, visual communications, corporate design and marketing in the creative industries, the NZ government and private sector.
+Her professional experience includes identity systems, visual communication, corporate design and marketing in the creative industries, the NZ government and private sector.
 Patricia holds a Master of Design (AUT University), a Graduate Diploma of Creative Technologies (Media Design School) and a Bachelor of Graphic Design.
-Patricia is fascinated by design innovation through sustainable practices.
+Patricia loves design innovation inspired by sustainability.

 Phil’s career in media and communications has involved him as a writer, photographer and video producer.
 Over the past decade he has been raising awareness of environmental issues and promoting their solutions at both local and global levels.
 Phil credits a rural upbringing for his connection to the land and ongoing dedication to sustainability.